datalad/datalad-metalad/tools/archive_metadata_validator/docs/source/archived-study-metadata-handbook.rst

 - Affiliation (optional): text
 - Contact information (optional): text, additional contact information, e. g. a telephone number or an address

+Please see the section `Example 1: Complete Metadata Description`_ for an example.

 Publication
 -----------
 The publication-element contains a list of records with the following elements: